Luecx/Koivisto/README.md

 make native
 ```

-Beside compiling a native version which should be best in terms of performance, one can also compile static executables using:
+Besides compiling a native version which should be best in terms of performance, one can also compile static executables using:
 ```
 mkdir bin/
 cd src_files